 - c.
 How program helps to Improve Access to Services for Underserved Populations: The program is improving access to services by out stationing services and outreaching to the underserved by connecting to these individual's natural community support systems and working with these support systems to build trust. - d.
 How program is Non-Stigmatizing and Non-Discriminatory: Healthy Baby home visitors are paired, when possible, with clients who are similar culturally, including bilingual and bicultural Spanish staff.
 Monolingual Spanish-speaking participants may also be referred to the County's Bilingual Therapy program.
 The Behavioral Health Department is training community partners to increase and improve their knowledge, skills and attitudes around mental illness, so that community members will refer individuals to treatment services.
 Evaluation forms are provided in Spanish and English. - e.
-Estimate Number Served Per Year: 25 individuals - f.
-Estimated Cost Per Person: \$2,260 (\$56,496/25 individuals) per program participant - g.
-Program delivered by: In FY 23/24, program services are anticipated to be provided by Nevada County Public Health.
+Estimate Number Served Per Year: 36 individuals - f.
+Estimated Cost Per Person: \$1,000.00 (\$36,000/36 individuals) per program participant - g.
+Program delivered by: In FY 22/23, program services are anticipated to be provided by Nevada County Public Health.

-3) Program Name: Early Intervention for Youth in Crisis
+3) Program Name: Early Intervention for Youth in Crisis (Eastern County Only)

-- a.
-Target Population: - i.
-Demographics: Youth in crisis with early onset symptoms of mental illness, and their families - ii.
+- i.
+Demographics: Youth in crisis with early onset symptoms of mental illness, and their families, in Eastern Nevada County - ii.
 How each participant's early onset of mental illness will be determined: All referred individuals and families are assessed and a treatment plan is created.
 Part of the assessment will be to ask the individual or their family members when the mental illness began. - iii.
 SB 1004: Childhood trauma prevention and early intervention to deal with the early origins of mental health needs